bonnetn/test_python_extension/README.md

 To see the results, you can run `test.py`.
 Here are the results I got running it on my laptop.

-The benchmarks were run on a grid of **100x100** cells, with obstacles placed randomly (uniform) on the map with a probility **p=0.6**.
+The benchmarks were run on a grid of **100x100** cells, with obstacles placed randomly (uniform distribution) on the map with a probility of **p=0.8**.
-The algorithm are tested on 500 different random maps.
-The algorithm is run 100 times.
+The algorithm was tested on 1000 times, with a different map for each test.

+Both algorithms (pathfinding lib and cpython extention) were tested against the same set of map.

 ```
-Minimum times:
+Median:
-Extension        0.069 milliseconds for 100 iterations
+Extension        2.889 milliseconds
-Python lib       0.762 milliseconds for 100 iterations
+Python lib     253.713 milliseconds
 ----------------------------------
-Median time:
-Extension is 1805 times faster than python.
+Extension is 87.8 times faster than python.
 ```

 Histogram using CPython extension: